-This post includes grant opportunities with deadlines starting in November & December 2020.
+This post includes grant opportunities with deadlines starting in February and March 2022.

 EdTec is here to help your school secure additional funding for day-to-day operations or special projects.
 We’ve put together a list of regional and national grant opportunities currently available to charter schools.
 See below for more information.

 If you’re interested in receiving timely information about upcoming grant opportunities, sign up for the EdTec grants newsletter here.

 Purpose: Grants for projects benefiting PreK-12 students.
 Funding is intended for classroom, school, or district-wide projects that encourage social-emotional growth.
 Grant funds may be used to support or expand an existing project or to start a new initiative.
 NoVo Foundation is committed to supporting the spread of social and emotional learning (SEL) practices in schools and districts nationwide.
 NoVo Foundation, in partnership with Education First and Rockefeller Philanthropy Advisors, aims to seed projects that foster social and emotional competencies in students in grades PK-12.

 Deadline: March 14, 2022

 Purpose: Programs will be awarded funding to start or expand their youth garden or greenspace.
 Programs will also have the opportunity to apply for additional funding through the following specialty award categories: GroPlus, GroPride, and GroEquity.

 Purpose: The Foundation prefers to concentrate on five primary areas including: Arts & Culture, Community Building & Social Service, Democracy & Civic Participation, Education, and Health.
 Proposals that fall outside of the five main areas of focus may be considered as long as they offer imaginative, and when possible, long-range solutions to the problems of the most needy members of society, and ideally, solutions that can be replicated in other communities.

 Deadline: February 15, 2022 (LOI); April 1, 2022 (Application)